chiragr/utils/README.md

   2. Copy this file to a directory of your choice E.g.: ~/mailer.js
   3. Update sections that have comments starting with "Setup"
   4. Execute: node mailer.js

+2) food/food.py

+"food.py" tells you what breakfast you should cook tomorrow morning.
+It randomly selects a breakfast item from the list of breakfast items provided in "food.json" and prints the name on screen.
+Once selected, the item will not repeat untill you have eaten all the items listed!

+Wrote this after I got tired of replying to my wife's perpetual question, "What should we have for breakfast tomorrow?"

+Steps to execute:
+  1. Install Python
+  2. Copy food.py and food.json in a directory of your choice
+  3. Check the list of breakfast items in food.json and add/remove items based on your liking
+  3. Execute: python food.py
+  4. Cook the breakitem listed next morning
+  5. Stay healthy!